seanmorris/php-wasm-site/pages/extensions/using-php-extensions.md

 ]});
 ```

-## Dynamic Extensions from Remote Servers:
+## Dynamic Extensions from Remote Servers

 You can also load extensions from remote servers with URLs: